Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 For the 52-scenario model, we focus on the results of three distinct scenarios (Weeks 10, 26, and 50) to visualize the impact of incorporating renewables, BESS, and ToU electricity prices.
 Figure \ref{charge_schedule} illustrates the Gantt chart schedules for these weeks/scenarios.
 These charts indicate trips in blue, grid-powered charging events (direct or through the BESS) in red, solar-powered charging events through the BESS in green, and grid and solar-powered charging events that happen within the same minute in purple.
 We find the split of grid/solar charging from the BESS through a postprocessing step by assuming that energy sourced from the grid is spent first.
 Note that because we use a time discretization of one minute for short-term charging decisions, we do not split charging activities that draw energy from both sources within the one-minute interval.
-A clear trend emerges in all schedules, showing a preference for using solar energy overcharging from the grid during the daytime.
+Schedules consistently prioritize solar charging during daytime.
 Additionally, the model optimizes the schedule based on peak-hour pricing, which varies across scenarios.
 (For Durham, peak and off-peak hours differ in summers and winters.)

-For each network, the number of buses and bus-to-trip assignments varies depending on the type of scenario.
-For Canberra, schedule \ref{fig:week10_can} rarely relies on charging from the grid during peak hours, schedule \ref{fig:week26_can} uses grid charging during off-peak hours, and schedule \ref{fig:week50_can} relies entirely on solar energy during peak and off-peak hours.
+For each network, the number of buses and bus-to-trip assignments vary depending on the type of scenario.
+For Canberra, schedule \ref{fig:week10_can} rarely relies on charging from the grid during peak hours, schedule \ref{fig:week26_can} uses grid charging during off-peak and mid-peak hours, and schedule \ref{fig:week50_can} relies entirely on solar energy during peak and mid-peak hours.
 A similar pattern, though less pronounced, can be observed in the Durham schedules due to reduced solar capacity and cheaper ToU pricing.